 Ljubljana is the first and only zero waste capital in Europe.
 Four types of waste is collected in Ljubljana through the door-to-door system.
 In the city centre, we have also provided efficient and more appealing underground waste collection points.
 Undergroundbins for paper, glass and packaging are accessible to everyone, however the bins for biological and other waste are intended for households and shops, catering facilities and companies.
 Users open them with special cards that record the entry, which determines the monthly charge.

-In Ljubljana, there are more than 67 underground collecting points, which replaced approximately 9,500 ordinary waste bins.
+In Ljubljana, there are 69 locations of underground collecting points, which replaced approximately 9,500 ordinary waste bins.
 We will continue with the installation of underground collecting points also in the future.

-The Ljubljana Waste Management Centre is the largest environmental project in the country, constructed for waste management from one third of Slovenia.
+The Ljubljana Waste Management Centre is the largest environmental project in the country, constructed for waste management of almost half of Slovenia.
 A key part of Regional Centre are three facilities for the mechanical-biological waste processing.
 The crucial task of the Regional Centre is to extract as many still usable materials from the mixed waste and to produce compost from separately collected biological waste.
 The latter is of premium quality.